WeblateOrg/weblate/docs/user/translating.rst

 Variants
 --------

 Variants are used to group different length variants of the string.
-The frontend of your project can then use different strings depending on the screen or window size.
+The frontend of your project can then use different strings to match screen or window size.

 .. seealso::